 The Birmingham Salvation Army Women’s Auxiliary- Est. 1962

-The Birmingham Salvation Army Women’s Auxiliary was established in 1962, and today has over 600 members.
-It has great support and is among the largest in the world.
-“The Birmingham Auxiliary continues to thrive,” says current Auxiliary President Nancy Warden.
-“The Salvation Army is highly respected in our area which enables membership recruiting and opens many doors enhancing our fundraising and volunteerism.”
-Seen by many as the leaders of Christmas programs such as Angel Tree, the Auxiliary is a part of the entire range of assistance provided by the local Area Command.
-Members participate in arts & crafts, fundraising, culinary pursuits and many other wonderful volunteer programs.
-“They are an extraordinary group of ladies,” says auxiliary Captain Kathy Parker.
-“They assist with needs at the local Adult Rehabilitation Center, veterans, seniors and all community outreach programs.
-In addition to our appointed five Standing Committees, we have an additional 27 Committees.
+Organized in 1962, the Women’s Auxiliary has been serving the Greater Birmingham area for over 50 years.
+This group has tremendous community support and is among the largest in the world.
+As a member and volunteer of the Women’s Auxiliary, you will have many opportunities to share your talents and skills, with members of the Women’s Auxiliary providing over 16,000 volunteer hours last year alone.
+Moreover, you will enjoy a unique camaraderie with many of the active members of the Auxiliary.
+Seen by many as the leaders of vital Christmas programs such as the Angel Tree Program, the Auxiliary also plays an important part in the entire range of assistance offered to those in need by the local Greater Birmingham Area Command.
+Members participate in arts & crafts, fundraising events, fellowship, culinary pursuits and many other wonderful volunteer programs.
+“They are an extraordinary group of ladies,” says Captain Kathy Parker.
+“They assist with needs at the local Adult Rehabilitation Center, children’s programs, as well as veterans, seniors and all other community outreach programs.
+In addition to our appointed five standing committees, we have an additional 27 committees.
 They are talented, professional and most of all a loving group of ladies.”

 If you would like to join the Women’s Auxiliary or would like to request more information, please click the link below to fill out an online request or call Darlene Ray at (205) 328.2420.CLICK HERE FOR MORE INFORMATION

 History of the Women’s Auxiliary of Greater Birmingham